Inhomogeneous conformal field theory out of equilibrium: Introduction

 Certain topics are deferred to appendices.
-A brief review of central extensions of the diffeomorphism group of the circle and the relation to the Virasoro algebra is given in Appendix~\ref{App:Virasoro-Bott}.
-This includes an even briefer review of the generalization to the semi-direct product of diffeomorphisms and smooth maps.
 A review of linear-response theory is given in Appendix~\ref{App:Linear-response_theory}, including derivations of a dynamical formula and a Green-Kubo formula for the conductivities.
-Lastly, Appendix~\ref{App:Computational_details} contains computational details for the results in Sect.~\ref{Sect:Applications}.
+Appendix~\ref{App:Computational_details} contains computational details for the results in Sect.~\ref{Sec:Applications}.